 frequent flyer numbers, hotel loyalty account, driver's license, etc.

-While it's still convenient to do so, also do these things before losing HP intranet access:
+While it's still convenient to do so, members recommend that you

 Share Ownership Plan.